Vizzuality/i2i/README.md

 The tasks are all in a single filed named `import_financial_diaries`, the commented tasks at the bottom were originally created to address specific problems with the first ever dataset, so it shouldn't be part of the flow, the csv should be properlly populated to begin with.

 The import is made locally against a backup of the production database to test if it all works, and then you can restore the whole database or just the financial diaries tables.

+##  FSP maps

+These are geospatial data layers, they are separated in `Sector` and `Contextual` layers, on the site you can find the contextual under Additional Data.

+Sector layers are served from Carto, while Contextual layers come from both Carto and the Resource Watch api.

+##### Adding custom descriptions

+Follow the instructions on `app/javascript/components/fsp-maps/constants.js`, this will enable an `i` button on the layers list that will trigger a modal with the layer's description and an url.

 ## Deploy